 What can the generative processes of dynamic ownership reveal about how the urban is experienced, understood and made in Ulaanbaatar, Mongolia?
 Shaping Urban Futures in Mongolia provides an ethnography of actions, strategies and techniques that form part of how residents precede and underwrite the owning of real estate property – including apartments and land – in a rapidly changing city.
 In doing so, it charts the types of visions of the future and perceptions of the urban form that are emerging within Ulaanbaatar following a period of investment, urban growth and subsequent economic fluctuation in Mongolia’s extractive economy since the late 2000s.

-Rebekah Plueckhahn is a McArthur Research Fellow in Anthropology at the University of Melbourne and has been conducting ethnographic research in Mongolia since 2009.
+Rebekah Plueckhahn is a McArthur Research Fellow in anthropology at the University of Melbourne and has been conducting ethnographic research in Mongolia since 2009.
 She has published on topics including the anthropology of capitalism in Mongolia, land possession and bureaucracy, urbanism, Mongolian musical sociality, causality and morality.
-She previously held a four-year Research Associate position at UCL and obtained her PhD from the Australian National University in 2014.
+She has previously held a four-year Research Associate position at University College London – Anthropology and obtained her PhD from the Australian National University in 2014.
 Rebekah received the 2014 Article Prize from the Australian Anthropological Society (AAS).

 Size: 234 × 156 mm

 Copyright: © 2019

 Series: Economic Exposures in Asia